 1. Secure the Root User

-This should be the very first thing you do when setting up a fresh install of Ubuntu server.
-Typically setting up a password for the root user is done during the installation process.
-However, if you should ever find yourself in a position where you have assumed the responsibility of a Ubuntu server, it’s best to reset the password keeping in mind the best practices for passwords.
+This should be the very first thing you do when setting up a fresh installation of Ubuntu server.
+Typically, setting up a password for the root user is done during the installation process.
+However, if you should ever find yourself in a position where you have assumed the responsibility of an Ubuntu server, it’s best to reset the password keeping in mind the best practices for passwords.

 - Don’t use English words